devrafaeltr/unity-generic-singleton/README.md

 1. Go to the class that you want to be a singleton
 2. Make it inherit from `LocalSingleton`, for scripts that live only in its scene, or `PersistentSingleton`, for scripts that persist through scenes, and pass the class itself as parameter:  `public class Example : LocalSingleton<Example>` .
 3. Now, anywhere, you can call ```Example.Instance``` and access any public member.
+4. (Optional) Change `SHOW_DEBUG` value to `true` if you want debugs showing when a event is registered, called, deleted, etc.

 ### Notes
 Let's call your script `Example`, that inherits from `LocalSingleton`;